juicedata/juicefs/docs/en/deployment/samba.md

 sidebar_position: 8
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Samba is an open-source software suite that implements the SMB/CIFS (Server Message Block/Common Internet File System) protocol, which is a commonly used file-sharing protocol in Windows systems.
 With Samba, you can create shared directories on Linux/Unix servers, allowing Windows computers to access and use these shared resources over the network.

 To create a shared folder on a Linux system with Samba installed, you can edit the `smb.conf` configuration file.
-Once configured, Windows and macOS systems can access and read/write the shared folder using their file managers.
+Once configured, Windows and macOS systems can access and read/write the shared folder using their file managers, Linux needs to install the Samba client for access.

 When you need to share directories from the JuiceFS file system through Samba, you can simply use the `juicefs mount` command to mount the file system.
 Then, you can create Samba shares with the JuiceFS mount point or subdirectories.